Matthew-Otto/Multicore-RTOS/README.md

 A simple real-time OS for the Raspberry Pi Pico with multicore scheduling support.

+This implementation is completely bare metal.
+It does not rely on Pico SDK or any other libraries.

 I do not guarantee this implementation to be completely bug free.

+## Dependencies

+* arm-none-eabi-gcc (and friends)
+* openocd

 ## References